Reconsider travel to Rwanda due to COVID-19. Some areas have increased risk. Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Rwanda has resumed most transportation options, (including airport operations and re-opening of air borders) and business operations.
-Other improved conditions have been reported within Rwanda.
+Rwanda has resumed most transportation options (including airport operations and opening of air borders--land borders remain closed), and business operations (including daycares and schools).
+Some quarantines for inbound and outbound travelers remain in effect.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Rwanda.

 Exercise Increased Caution in: